 Since you’ve already accrued travel points when you purchased these gift cards, you are indirectly earning miles and points from settling your tax payments.

-Note: Aside from Estimated Taxes, I have also used gift cards to pay for my federal taxes, state taxes, payroll taxes, and LLC taxes.
+Note: In addition to Estimated Taxes, I have also used gift cards to pay my federal, state, payroll, and LLC taxes.

 TaxesACIPay1040PayUSA

-Estimated Taxes2 per quarter2 per quarter2 per quarter
+Estimated Taxes2 per payment period2 per payment period2 per payment period

 Federal Taxes2 per year2 per year2 per year